bitquery/streaming-data-platform-docs/docs/examples/transfers/erc20-token-transfer-api.md

 }
 ```

-Open this query on our Graphql IDE using this [link](https://graphql.bitquery.io/ide/Subscribe-to-Latest-WETH-token-transfers).
+Open this query on our GraphQL IDE using this [link](https://graphql.bitquery.io/ide/Subscribe-to-Latest-WETH-token-transfers).